PratikDav/dockerized_form_submission/README.md

 ## 🤔 Open Question

-Still new to this field — if you have suggestions on making this pipeline more self-sufficient (e.g. a proper CI/CD setup, secrets management), I'd genuinely appreciate the advice.
+Still new to this field, if you have suggestions on making this pipeline more self-sufficient (e.g. a proper CI/CD setup, secrets management), I'd genuinely appreciate the advice.
 Feel free to open an issue or leave a comment.

 ---